Lyme Disease Treatment

 • History of prior Lyme treatment and response

 When Lyme or tick-borne illness is suspected based on symptoms and history, your provider will recommend the appropriate advanced testing.
+Standard lyme disease tests like the Western blot are a starting point, but they are not the end of the diagnostic conversation.
 Sometimes the suspicion isn't immediate.
 Sometimes it emerges after other treatments haven't produced the expected results, and we dig deeper into the history.
-Colin Renaud (DC, PA-C) has described this process: some patients need months of working together before the full picture becomes clear.
+Some patients need months of working together before the full picture becomes clear.
 It's not always obvious on day one.

 If you've already been bitten by a tick and still have the tick, save it.
 Send it to a PCR testing lab.
 That gives the most valuable information about what infections it was carrying.
 If you get a tick bite and haven't started treatment, the evidence-based guidelines from ILADS support starting doxycycline promptly, before waiting for test results.